 What can you do?

 For those of you willing to take a few more minutes to help, thanking your own senator if they voted yes, and also the senators who were integral to moving this important bill, including the amendment to stop live launched animal shoots, is also important since opposition is targeting them.
 Please send an e-mail thanking the following Senators for their actions leading the way on HB 1750 either by sending an email or clicking on their name and sending a message through their web-site: Senators Stewart Greenleaf; Pat Browne; Richard Alloway II and Dominic Pileggi.
 You can also thank them on their Facebook pages.
-It is as simple as saying something like “Thank you for your leadership ending two horrifying cruelties in Pennsylvania.
-Please continue to do everything you can to make sure HB 1750 becomes law.”
+It is as simple as saying something like “Thank you for your leadership ending two horrifying cruelties in Pennsylvania.”
 And last but truly not least, Representative John Maher, who is the author and prime sponsor of HB 1750, as well a true warrior for the cause, deserves a huge thank you too.